 To eat cholla buds, rehydrate them overnight in some water, or boil them straight away.
 Regardless they need to be simmered until tender, which can take anywhere from 30 to 90 minutes.
 If you really like them and want to eat your cholla buds faster, dehydrate, cook, then freeze in a bag.

 How to use them?
 As a cool accent in any Southwestern dish.
 Mixed with beans, especially tepary beans, which are native to the Sonoran Desert, is how I like to use them.
-I put some in my recipe for teal in a jar, as well as my Sonoran quail recipe.
+I put some in my recipe for teal in a jar.
 The Tohono O’Odham toss them in a sort of antipasto salad, or just sauteed with some chile and onions.

 Incidentally, if you want to learn more about all the cool edible plants in the Desert Southwest, you could do worse than to pick up Wendy Hodgson’s book Food Plants of the Sonoran Desert.
 It’ll blow your mind how much good stuff there is in a seemingly desolate place.